rierjarv/wp-curriculum/unorganised/notes.md

 Here is presented an outline to learn Wordpress, and if followed diligently, the learner shall likely become a proficient WP user and a beginner WP developer in around 3 months of time.
 And also able to learn more advanced WordPress topics later.

 The target audience for this curriculum is a person with higher level educational degree, e.g. university, but with no previous technical or IT experience.
 Interest in learning the IT field is a fundamental prerequisite.
-Another prerequisite is basic computer and internet skills (how to find information online and utilise it in useful manner).
+Another prerequisite is basic computer and internet skills, such as how to find information online and utilise it in useful manner, or how to create a user account to use a web-based service (e.g. WordPress site hosting).

-Note on the nomenclature: I will use the general term "thing" to describe a concept, a functional whole, a way of working, a convention, or a similar entity that is related to the tech field.
+A brief note on the nomenclature.
+I will use the general term "thing" to describe a concept, a functional whole, a way of working, a convention, or a similar entity that is related to the tech field.
 The abbreviation "WP" or "wp" is used to describe WordPress in the later parts of this curriculum.

 > IMPORTANT.
 This project is not associated with wordpress.com, wordpress.org, wordpress.tv or other official wordpress entities.
-> Hence > the abbreviation "wp", as recommended to be used on site wordpress.org.
+> Hence the abbreviation "wp", as recommended to be used on site wordpress.org.
-> Nevertheless, this content is available for utilisation or even forking by anyone who is interested in developing a wordpress curriculum.
+>

-Note: some videos in this course might be longer than optimal, since they are created in real situations where issues arise.
-These issues are solved and not just fast-forwarded, to illustrate the reality in IT work.
+> Nevertheless, this content is available for anyone interested.
+I do welcome contributions to this repository and forking the repo is also an option, if you are creating a wp curriculum and wish to re-organize the content a lot.

 ## Learning targets

 ### What is meant by a **Proficient WP user**`?
 Let's list some key details